-Our AI, Machine Learning, Data Science and Applications team has a wide range of research interests that include: data analysis and machine learning techniques, up-to-date theoretical and practical developments and hardware platforms for AI, signal processing, remote sensing for the IoT and how these converge in the emergence of intelligent systems, advanced statistics, machine learning for structured data and graphs, data integration, probabilistic systems, algorithms for massive datasets and large scale optimisation.
+Our AI, Machine Learning, Data Science and Applications team has a wide range of research interests that include: data analysis and machine learning techniques; up-to-date theoretical and practical developments and hardware platforms for AI; signal processing; remote sensing for the IoT and how these converge in the emergence of intelligent systems; advanced statistics; machine learning for structured data and graphs; data integration, probabilistic system;, algorithms for massive datasets; large-scale optimisation.

-Our IoT, Digital Systems and Cloud Computing team is interested in IoT, smart environments, pervasive healthcare, Human Computer Interaction (HCI), adaptive computational systems, advanced internet and mobile technologies, AI and the use of computer aided design (CAD) tools and methods applied to digital systems modelling, rapid prototyping using VHDL and FPGAs, smart sensors, and advanced spectral analysis in biomechanics and biomedical sciences.
+Our IoT, Machine Learning and Cloud Computing team is interested in IoT, smart environments, pervasive healthcare, Human Computer Interaction (HCI), adaptive computational systems, advanced internet and mobile technologies, AI, smart sensors and advanced spectral analysis in biomechanics and biomedical sciences.

 Our Semantic Web and Educational Technologies team investigates business information systems, open linked data, intelligent internet search and knowledge modelling, online virtual environments, image processing and data visualisation.